History of foreign relations of China: International recognition

+People's diplomacy

+Soon after its founding, the People's Republic of China institutionalized its view of people's diplomacy (renmin waijiao).
+People's diplomacy was expressed through the slogan, "influence the policy through the people."
+Pursuant to its people's diplomacy, China sent doctors, scientists, and athletes to developing countries in Asia to cultivate ties.
+This form of people's diplomacy was often executed through the communist party's International Liaison Department.
+People's diplomacy with the capitalist countries sought to cultivate informal, non-state ties in the hope of developing "foreign friends" who would lobby their governments to improve relations with China.

-Mao's foreign policies
+Mao-era foreign policies

+During the Mao era, China's foreign relations were rooted in Chinese leadership's perceptions of the international socialist movement's purpose.
+In their view, the primary concern of worldwide revolutionary activities should be anti-imperialism, and the economic development brought by socialism would result in a shift in the global balance of power.

+Articles 54 and 56 of the Common Program stated that China's foreign relations would be based on respect for mutual sovereignty.

+The terminology of "the Cold War" was not prominent in Chinese discourse during the Mao era.
+From the dominant Chinese view, the conflict between capitalism and socialism that existed from the late 1940s into the 1970s had not gone "cold."

-In the 1947-1962 era, CCP Chairman Mao Zedong emphasized the desire for international partnerships, on the one hand to more rapidly develop the economy, and on the other to protect against attacks, especially by the U.S. His numerous alliances, however, all fell apart, including the Soviet Union, North Vietnam, North Korea, and Albania.
+In the 1947-1962 era, Mao emphasized the desire for international partnerships, on the one hand to more rapidly develop the economy, and on the other to protect against attacks, especially by the U.S. His numerous alliances, however, all fell apart, including the Soviet Union, North Vietnam, North Korea, and Albania.
 He was unable to organize an anti-American coalition.
-Mao was only interested in what alliances could do for China, and ignored the needs of the partners.
-From their point of view China appeared unreliable because of its unstable internal situation, typified by the Great Leap Forward.
 Furthermore, Mao was insensitive to the fears of alliance partners that China was so big, and so inwardly directed, that their needs would be ignored.

 During the Mao era, China's foreign policy bureaucracy was small.
 Strategic decisions and security issues were handled in a top-down style.
 With Mao in overall control and making final decisions, Chinese Premier Zhou Enlai handled foreign-policy and developed a strong reputation for his diplomatic and negotiating skills.
 Zhou stressed discipline in the diplomatic corps, maintaining that "there is no small matter in diplomacy."
 Despite his diplomatic skills, Zhou's bargaining position was undercut by the domestic turmoil initiated by Mao.

-The Great Leap Forward of 1958-60 was a failed effort to industrialize overnight; it devastated food production and led to millions of deaths from famine.
-Even more disruptive was the Cultural Revolution of 1966–76, which decimated a generation of leadership.
-When China broke with Russia around 1960, the main cause was Mao's insistence that Moscow had deviated from the true principles of communism.
-The result was that both Moscow and Beijing sponsored rival Communist parties around the world, which expended much of their energy fighting each other.
-China's focus especially was on the Third World as China portrayed itself as the legitimate leader of the global battle against imperialism and capitalism.
+The 1954 Geneva Conference, which sought to resolve issues from the Korean War and the Indochina War, was the PRC's first significant involvement in an international diplomatic event.